 For formula feeding

 neter • 2 bottles

 nfra red 2 pacifiers, special for newborns

 • 1 bottle brush

 -56, 62-68 type of food in consultation

-izes 50-56, with midwife or GP
+sizes 50-56, with midwife or GP

 For breastfeeding

-loths • nursing bra (2 or 3)
+cloths nursing bra (2 or 3)

 nursing pads

 as needed: storage containers or bags

 ies: 18 nappies as needed: nursing pillow

 ories if using

 We alert you to the following

-SS vitamins:
+ess vitamins:

 covers • Vitamin K

-l sheets • Vitamin D
+d sheets • Vitamin D

-iome)

-Tip: You cannot get the breastfeeding

-iome) started, are having problems with it,

-urchasing or want to stop because you're going

-o the season) back to work?
-Order an electric breast

-ot water pump from www.dadashop.nl
+nome)

-es (non- Supplies for
+Supplies for

-household tasks:
+nome) household tasks:

-6 household cloths (washable at 60°C)
+urchasing 6 household cloths (washable at 60°C)

-stand • 1 mop
+o the season) • 1 mop

-opper) • 1 mopping stick
+ot water 1 mopping stick

-el • 1 portable laundry basket
+1 portable laundry basket

+es (non-

-th towels Adjust the number of articles
+Adjust the number of articles

-ice) depending on the number of babies.
+depending on the number of babies.

-le If you expect a small baby, adjust the
+stand If you expect a small baby, adjust the

-size of the clothing too.

-size of the clothing too.
+opper) size of the clothing too.

+el

+th towels